varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 	C-type: ``const struct vre *``

 	This is an opaque type for regular expressions with a VCL scope.
+	The REGEX type is only meant for regular expression literals managed by the VCL compiler.
+For dynamic regular expressions or complex usage see the API from the ``include/vre.h`` file.

 STRING
 	C-type: ``const char *``